nbr0wn/parapart/README.md

 Instructions are here: https://github.com/nbr0wn/parapart/wiki

-## Shout outs to those who laid the foundation for this project
+## Shout outs to those upon whose shoulders I stood

-Whoo...I did some serious shoulder climbing for this one.
-Many thanks to Olivier Chafik, whose opencad-wasm editor project was the foundation of this effort:
+Many thanks to Olivier Chafik, whose opencad-wasm editor project served as the foundation for Parapart.
+I did a lot of modification to the presentation layer and file management, but the true work of loading, spawning, and managing OpenSCAD WASM is largely still Olivier's work.

 https://github.com/ochafik/openscad-wasm/tree/editor-ochafik.com

-Olivier's openscad-wasm build is a fork of Dominick Schroer's openscad-wasm project, which I'm using in place of Olivier's since it was updated a little more recently:
+Olivier's openscad-wasm build is a fork of Dominick Schroer's openscad-wasm project:

 https://github.com/DSchroer/openscad-wasm

-Olivier's project also made use of the most excellent viewstl:
+Olivier's project also made use of the most excellent viewstl, which Parapart also still uses:

 https://www.viewstl.com
 https://github.com/omrips/viewstl

-...and the monaco editor:
+...and the monaco editor as well: https://github.com/microsoft/monaco-editor
-https://github.com/microsoft/monaco-editor

 Because I wanted this site to be served from GitHub and hosted statically, I needed a way